quantleaf/query/API.md

 This example describes a schema with two fields, which is of enum type and have the same domain (city locations).
 The key describes the value which the user use to denote the field.
 In this case the API will understand that
-'from Stockholm' means thay the field we are interested in is with key 'from', and that the value is in the domain, and is Stockholm.
+'from Stockholm' means thay the field we are interested in is with the key 'from', and that the value is Stockholm which is in the domain.

-`fuzzy` and `languageFilter` have been omitted hence assumed to be the default values.
+The fields *fuzzy* and *languageFilter* have been omitted hence assumed to be the default values.

 ## Success Response